 Other Common Names:

-Cocaine is detectable in saliva test for 24-hours.
-It is detectable in urine for 2-4 days.
+MDMA is detectable by a saliva drug test for 1-5 days.
+It is detectable in a urine drug test for 2-5 days.

 Click here to download as PDF